Become A Vendor

 Duncan Farmers’ Market looks for vendors with unique products that fit the mandate of MAKE IT.
 BAKE IT.
 GROW IT.
 (See below for BC-AFM definitions.)

-Here are the steps to take to become a vendor:
+Looking to become a vendor:

-- Review our Vendor Guidelines before applying.
-These give a brief overview of our Rules and Regulations.
+Review our Vendor Guidelines before applying, these give a brief overview of our Rules and Regulations.

 All approved vendors will be on probation for the first year and can attend the market on a Drop-in only basis.
 Following probation, vendors can apply to purchase Full-Time packages (offered separately for each season), should stall space become available.